 Instructions to the 802.11bi Editor: Please add this clause and renumber the following clauses.

 The affiliated STAs of a CPE MLD anonymize their EDP OTA fields of individually addressed frames at the beginning of each new epoch.
 The next epoch boundary occurs at a Next Epoch Start Time defined in the EDP Epoch Setting field of the Group Enhanced Privacy element of the (re)-association response frame or the EDP epoch setting action response frame.
-The Epoch Duration field of the same fields and frames defines the interval of the following group EDP epochs.
+The Epoch Interval Duration field of the same fields and frames defines the interval of the following Group EDP epochs sequence.

-Each EDP epoch has Group and non-AP MLD specific Epoch Numbers, which values are increased by 1 for each epoch.
+Each EDP epoch has associated EDP Group members.

 A CPE non-AP MLD and CPE AP MLD may calculate the anonymized OTA values before the EDP epoch during which they are to be used.